 Related: Best VPN

 ProtonVPN – Features and usability

-Its Windows client has a particularly attractive charcoal and green interface.
-The main display allows you to select countries from a list or a map, use a pre-generated fastest or random connection profile to pick an endpoint based on those criteria, or create your own profile, with options including connection type, country and specific server.
+ProtonVPN’s Windows client has a particularly attractive charcoal and green interface.
+The main display allows you to select countries from a list or a map, use a pre-generated fastest or random connection profile to pick an endpoint based on those criteria or create your own profile, with options including connection type, country and specific server.

 The main endpoint list allows you to select specific endpoint servers and shows how busy each one is, and which connection features they provide.
 Special features offered by ProtonVPN endpoints include Secure Core – which offers additional protection against external network attacks, P2P for the benefit of torrent users, and Tor, which uses The Onion Router network to help further anonymise your activity.

 A traffic graph helps you to monitor your connection’s performance, as well as how much data you’re sending across it.
 Open the client’s Settings interface, and you can enable features including a VPN kill switch to cut off all internet traffic if your VPN connection goes down and Split Tunnelling so you can allow specific applications or IP addresses connect outside the VPN.